Statutory Accounting Principles

 |Expenses incurred as a percentage of written premiums||40%|

 Thus, an increase in business can actually result, at least temporarily, in a lower policyholder surplus.

 Because there is a certain duration between when a loss occurs and when the insurance company finally pays for the loss, statutory accounting distinguishes losses as 2 types: incurred losses and paid losses.
-Incurred losses are those that have occurred within a certain policy period, but have not yet been paid.
+Incurred losses are those which occurred within a certain policy period, but have not yet been paid.
 Paid losses are those that have been paid regardless of when the losses occurred.
-The difference between these 2 accounts is measured by a liability account called loss reserves (a.k.a. claim reserves).
+The difference between these 2 accounts is measured by a liability account called a loss reserve (a.k.a. claim reserve).

 Statutory accounting also requires that expenses be recognized when they are incurred.
 Since most of the expenses of an insurance company is in the acquisition of customers, most of these expenses are paid in the form of commissions to agents and brokers and for other marketing costs.
 Although these expenses are immediately deducted from revenue, they do not lower the unearned premium reserve, so this reserve will have a surplus equal to the expenses that were not deducted for the policy period.

 Investment income is reported separately from income earned from underwriting.
 Because insurance companies are generally required to hold investment-grade securities, most investment income consists of interest from bonds, bank deposits, and collateralized lending, and from stock dividends.